Yearnsmith/listr/README.md

 #### Add Item

-Lister users may add items to their list one at a time.
+Listr users may add items to their list one at a time.

-Lister will utilise the `.add_item` method in the `List` class.
+Listr will utilise the `.add_item` method in the `List` class.
 This behaves in the following way:

 `.add_item` will prompt the user for the item they wish to add, store this local variable `item_to_add`, then append the item to the `@list_items` array. `item_to_add` will future-proof the app for a possible `.undo` method.

 #### Remove Item

-Lister users may remove items to their list one at a time.
+Listr users may remove items to their list one at a time.

-Lister will utilise the `.remove_item` method in the `List` class.
+Listr will utilise the `.remove_item` method in the `List` class.
 This behaves in the following way:

 `.remove_item` prints the current iteration of the list for the user's convenience.
 It then prompts the user for the item they wish to add, stores this to local variable `item_to_remove`, matches `item_to_remove` to a value in the `@list_items` array, and performs `.remove` on the matched item. `item_to_remove` will also future-proof the app for a possible `.undo` method.

 #### Change List Title

 It may occur that when a user is part-way through, or finished populating their list, they wish to chnage it's name.
-Upon selecting "Change List Title", Lister will utilise the `.update_title` method in the `List` class.
+Upon selecting "Change List Title", Listr will utilise the `.update_title` method in the `List` class.

 `.update_title` will prompt the user for a new title, and store it to local variable `new_list_title`.
 The current `List` object's `@list_title` will then be updated with `new_list_title`'s value.
 This local variable will also prepare for a possible `.undo` method.

 #### Save List

-Some lists are never completed — but users can't live their entire lives sitting in front of Lister!
+Some lists are never completed — but users can't live their entire lives sitting in front of Listr!
 Not consecutively. `.save_list` allows users to save their lists to work on at a later time.
 Lists are saved to `~/Documents/lister`.

 `.save_list` is a method within `List` class. `.save_list` converts the `@list_hash` to YAML formatting utilising *Psych's* `Psych.dump()`.
 Then writes the returned string to a YAML file using `IO.write` (From Ruby's `IO` class).
 This handy method opens, writes to, and closes a file, before returning the number of bytes written.

-Once the file has been saved, Lister returns the user to the edit menu.
+Once the file has been saved, Listr returns the user to the edit menu.

 ### Linemode

-In *Linemode*, the user will instruct Lister without an interface appearing. *This is only available on a full installation of Lister*.
+In *Linemode*, the user will instruct Listr without an interface appearing. *This is only available on a full installation of Listr*.

 `lister <option> <list-title> [list-item]`

-One of the first things Lister does on opening is read the syntax of ARGV, and direct the program to the appropriate `control flow`.
-If the user has input any of the Linemode options (`-a`, `-r`, `-e`, `-x`) Lister will invoke a `.find_list` method in the `State` class.
+One of the first things Listr does on opening is read the syntax of ARGV, and direct the program to the appropriate `control flow`.
+If the user has input any of the Linemode options (`-a`, `-r`, `-e`) Listr will invoke a `.find_list` method in the `State` class.
 This matches `list-title` to a file with the same name and creates a new `List` object.

-Lister will read the other items in ARGV, and feed these to the appropriate method.
+Listr will read the other items in ARGV, and feed these to the appropriate method.

-Lister will automatically save the list, and provide confirmation that an item has been added or removed.
+Listr will automatically save the list, and provide confirmation that an item has been added or removed.

-If Lister encounters any errors (missing arguments, non-existent list or items for -r), Lister will explain the error and close, to keep with expected behaviours of line-mode applications.
+If Listr encounters any errors (missing arguments, non-existent list or items for -r), Listr will explain the error and close, to keep with expected behaviours of line-mode applications.

 `lister -a <list-title> <list-item>`
-Lister invokes [`.add-item`](#add-item) method in the `List` class.
+Listr invokes [`.add-item`](#add-item) method in the `List` class.
-If `list-title` doesn't exist Lister will invoke `.create_list` from `List` and pass in the shell variables.
+If `list-title` doesn't exist Listr will invoke `.create_list` from `List` and pass in the shell variables.

 `lister -r <list-name> <list-item>`
 Will do the same, except it will `pop` `$3` from `$2` by invoking `.remove_item` from `List`.
-If `list-item` doesn't exist, Lister will inform the user and close.
+If `list-item` doesn't exist, Listr will inform the user and close.

 `lister -e <list-name>`
-Lister will `puts` the list into the terminal, by overiding the `.to_s` method in `List`.
+Listr will `puts` the list into the terminal, by overiding the `.to_s` method in `List`.

 ## R7 Develop an outline of the user interaction and experience for the application.